anormalperson8/Birthday/README.md

 The bot also comes with an echo function, and a moderator-induced emoji reaction command.

-#### Version 1.0.3
+#### Version 1.0.4
-- Code has been added to prevent duplication in announcement.
+- Added display of time difference to the user's next birthday in get_birthday command.

 ### [main.py](/main.py)